Buck Jenkins

-Leonard "Buck" Jenkins (born February 15, 1971) is an American basketball coach and former professional player who is the head coach of the boys varsity team at the Riverwood International Charter School.
+Leonard John "Buck" Jenkins (born February 15, 1971) is an American basketball coach and former professional player who is the head coach of the boys varsity team at the Riverwood International Charter School.
 He played college basketball for the Columbia Lions and is the program's all-time leading scorer.

 Playing career

 Jenkins was born in Philadelphia, Pennsylvania.
 He attended Woodbridge High School in Woodbridge Township, New Jersey, where he is the school's all-time leading scorer.

 Jenkins played for the Columbia Lions from 1989 to 1993.
 He was the Lions' leading scorer in his three final seasons and was named to the first-team All-Ivy League each time.
 Jenkins was selected as the Ivy League Men's Basketball Co-Player of the Year in 1993 alongside Jerome Allen of the Penn Quakers.
 He set a Lions record when he scored 47 points during a game against the Harvard Crimson on February 15, 1991.
 Jenkins' 1,767 career points are the most by a male Lions player.
 He was inducted into the Columbia Athletics Hall of Fame in 2008.

 Jenkins played professionally in Europe for two seasons.